awsimaya/Lambda-Layers/readme.md

 }

 ```
-## Create an Amazon SQS Queue
-- Login to AWS Console and navigate to the Amazon SQS home page and click on Create New Queue
-- Select Standard Queue
-- Name the Queue OrdersToProcess
-- Click Quick-Create Queue
-## Create a Parameter Store Key
-We will use this parameter store key to store the Queue URL which will be fetched by the Lambda to send Order messages to SQS
-- Login to AWS Console and navigate to AWS Systems Manager service home page
-- Click on Explore Parameter store
-- Click Create Parameter
-- Name the string as OrdersQueueName
-- Select the Type as String
-- Copy paste the URL of the OrdersToProcess queue
-- Click Create parameter
 ## Create the .NET Library
 - Clone this project from here (https://github.com/awsimaya/QueueHelperRepository) on your local machine which has the class library project which uses Amazon SQS and AWS Systems Manager packages from the AWS SDK for .NET
 - Open the solution in Visual Studio and compile it to ensure there are no errors